CleverCloud/doc.clever-cloud.com/deploy/addon/cellar.md

 - Storage
 - file
 - files
+- s3cmd
+- aws
 ---

 Cellar is S3-compatible online file storage web service.
 You can use it with your favorite S3 client.

 To manually manage the files, you can use [s3cmd](https://s3tools.org/s3cmd).
 You can download a s3cmd configuration file from the add-on configuration page.

+{{< alert "warning" "Unavailable s3cmd commands" >}}
+  `ws-*` and `cf*` commands are not avaible with a Cellar add-on.
+{{< /alert >}}

 ## Creating a bucket

 In Cellar, files are stored in buckets.
 When you create a Cellar addon, no bucket is created yet.

 You will need to install the s3cmd on your machine following [these recommendations](https://s3tools.org/s3cmd).

 Once s3cmd is installed, you can go to your add-on menu in the Clever Cloud console.

 Under the **Addon Dashboard**, click the *Download a pre-filled s3cfg file.* link.

 This will provide you a configuration file that you just need to add to your home on your machine.

 To create a bucket, you can use s3cmd: